davidfstr/trycast/README.md

       Python 3.8 typing.TypedDict is found within the `tp` argument.
     * If strict=True and a NewType is found within the `tp` argument.
     * If a TypeVar is found within the `tp` argument.
+    * If an unrecognized Generic type is found within the `tp` argument.
 * **UnresolvedForwardRefError** --
   If `tp` is a type form which contains a ForwardRef.
 * **UnresolvableTypeError** --